Some important traditions

 Santas and gingerbread houses are Christmasy.

 Ramadan is the annual Muslim fast and lasts for one month.
 Throughout this month, adult Muslims who observe the fast may not eat, drink, smoke or have sex between sunrise and sunset.
 Ramadan ends with a big celebration, Eid al-Fitr.
 Women who are pregnant or breastfeeding do not have to fast, and neither do the elderly or sick.
-Ramadan falls in the ninth month, also called Ramadan, of the Islamic calendar.
-As the Islamic calendar is a lunar calendar, Ramadan begins at a different time each year – about eleven days earlier than in the previous year.
+Ramadan falls in the ninth month of the Islamic calendar.
+As the Islamic calendar is a lunar calendar, Ramadan falls at different times of year.

 < Previous page